datasnakes/OrthoEvolution/Datasnakes/Tools/ftp/README.md

 -------------------
 Check the [NCBI README](NCBIREADME.md) for information about the preformatted blast databases that we use and suggest you use.
 We also provide an easy way to download them which is referenced in the above example.

+If you're using Linux and do not want to use threading to download ftp databases, you can look at [this]() standalone script.